The store will not work correctly in the case when cookies are disabled.

 Yard Ramps from BHS have a similar build but allow for extra versatility.
 These portable ramps can be used to unload trucks, replace a broken dock lift, or add an extra dock ramp during peak seasons to avoid bottlenecks.

-Still, it's crucial to rely on heavy-duty ramps with gentle grades and steel curbs.
-Safe forklift operators and well-designed equipment can help prevent or even eliminate dangerous accidents at the loading dock, which is well-worth the investment.
+No matter what loads you carry, you’ll be safer on a heavy-duty ramp with gentle grades and steel curbs.
+Even when you know how to drive a forklift on a ramp safely, well-designed equipment can help prevent or even eliminate dangerous accidents at the loading dock.
+That’s well worth the investment.